 Electric utility's current generation capacity is over 50% coal-fired and subject to extensive environmental regulation.
 Approximately 60% of electric utility's coal-fired generation facilities have emission control equipment installed.
 Current plans call for 85% of the coal-fired facilities to have emission control equipment installed by approximately 2016.
 It is less likely that the remaining coal-fired units will have emission control equipment installed and they have a combined remaining net book value of approximately 1.5% of the Company's \$7.1 billion utility plant balance.
 In the event that the Company decides it is not cost effective to proceed with these less likely projects and determines that early retirement is the most prudent course of action for these generating facilities, the Company expects that the costs would continue to be capitalized and recovered in rates.
-However, there is no assurance that these investments would be recovered in rates and any amount not recovered would be recorded as a loss when such loss becomes probable.
+However, there is no assurance that these investments would be recorded as a loss when such loss becomes probable.
 See Note 14 to the consolidated financial statements for additional information regarding environmental matters.